leonardoboulitreau/leonardoboulitreau.github.io/_pages/about.md

 I am a researcher in the intersection of Artificial Intelligence and Audio, with a solid background in signal processing.
 Currently, I am a Junior Speech Researcher @CPqD working with Automatic Speech Recognition (ASR) and a Master’s candidate @UNICAMP.

 ## Interests
 My research interests are aimed at developing audio‑based human‑machine interaction systems that are more affective and human‑empowering.
-Specifically, I work with text-to-speech systems, automatic speech recognition, voice and singing voice conversion, speech and music classification, music generation and neural audio effects.
+Specifically, I work with text-to-speech (TTS) systems, automatic speech recognition, voice and singing voice conversion, speech and music classification, music generation and neural audio effects.
 I am also a hobbyist music producer, composer, and multi‑instrumentalist.
 In addition, recently I have also focused on some Kaggle competitions.

 ## Skills
   * **Audio Frameworks**: Coqui, SpeechBrain, ESPNET, NeMo